 We have a hallway that was begging for a full length mirror!
-With so many spots to decorate, I’ve decided to take a DIY approach.
+With so many spots to decorate, I’ve decided to take a DIY approach to house projects.
 Plus, I just love to create and build!
 Are you ready to learn How To Build A Mirror Frame?
 Woot!
 Woot!

 How To Build A Mirror Frame